 We hope to see you in Nashville, on the beautiful St. Cecilia Academy campus, for the 2021 Summit!

 $250 per person for quality programming, inspiring conversations, and the opportunity to collaborate with like-minded educators.
-Register now!
+But don’t delay, the best rates are time sensitive.

 Who are the Speakers?